VhanTakishima/Vite-StackBlitz-Profile/README.md

 Future task-- adding default color scheme and saving last selected color scheme using local storage key and value.

 10/9 getting in depth with Git and Github commands -- I was used to stackblitz with so much automatic straight commit and push funtionality -- I need to standarize my process that's why I'm getting the basics of GitHub and Git -- so far I encounters so minimal errors on the precess, which is good

+11/11 i've been trying sass for these past few days after ther brgy. election, my script for themes and animation on navilst is not working now. up until this point I can't diagnose what was the problem. maybe when im saving my scss? or maybe because continious yung pag modify ni sass sa css?
+IM STRESSED OUT ilang araw na  to pero di ko padin ma fix.
+If you're reading this help me